hashicorp/consul/website/source/intro/index.html.md

 ## What is Consul?

-Consul has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure.
+Consul has multiple components, but as a whole, it is a tool for discovering, connecting, configuring, and securing services in your infrastructure.
 It provides several key features:

-* **Service Discovery**: Clients of Consul can _provide_ a service, such as `api` or `mysql`, and other clients can use Consul to _discover_ providers of a given service.
+* **Service Discovery**: Clients of Consul can register a service, such as `api` or `mysql`, and other clients can use Consul to discover providers of a given service.
 Using either DNS or HTTP, applications can easily find the services they depend upon.